-STACREC noted the discussions at the ISM on dissemination of statistics, reaffirmation of the principle that regional agencies were trustees rather than owners of statistical data, the use of the WWW for data dissemination, conversion factors, the request from CITES for improved availability of data on catches of Elasmobranchs and the work on eliminating discrepancies between agency databases.
+STACREC noted the discussions at the ISM on dissemination of statistics (reaffirmation of the principle that regional agencies were trustees rather than owners of statistical data, the use of the WWW for data dissemination), conversion factors, the request from CITES for improved availability of data on catches of Elasmobranchs and the work on eliminating discrepancies between agency databases.

-ii) Considerations for CWP 18th Session, Luxembourg, July 1999 interagency data harmonization and Elasmobranch statistics should also be the subject of inputs from NAFO.
+ii) Consideration for CWP 18th Session, Luxembourg, July 1999

-STACREC reviewed the CWP-18 Provisional Agenda compiled by the ISM and noted that, in addition to the agenda items for which NAFO had already been requested to make contributions,
+STACREC reviewed the CWP-18 Provisional Agenda compiled by the ISM and noted that, in addition to the agenda items for which NAFO had already been requested to make contributions, interagency data harmonisation and Elasmobranch statistics should also be the subject of inputs from NAFO.

-STACREC noted that there was a need for a harmonization among international agencies of the concepts and definitions used in the application of the Precautionary Approach and proposed that, the CWPs advice be sought under the agenda item "Statistical Implications of the Precautionary Approach".
+STACREC noted that there was a need for a harmonisation among international agencies of the concepts and definitions used in the application of the Precautionary Approach and proposed that, the CWPs advice be sought under the agenda item "Statistical Implications of the Precautionary Approach".